 Carl was also associated with Encantado, a Mezcal brand originating in Oaxaca, Mexico.
 Along with his longtime partner, Pam Hunter (died in 2010), they developed and began importing this product into the U.S. market in the mid 1990s.

-Carl sold Quixote in 2014 to Le Melange, a Chinese-owned private firm whose parent company Jilin Yatai Group Company Ltd. (founded 1993) is based in Changchun, in the northeastern part of China.
+Carl sold Quixote in 2014 to Jinta Vineyards and Winery, a subsidiary of Le Melange, a Chinese-owned private firm whose parent company Jilin Yatai Group Company Ltd. (founded 1993) is based in Changchun, in the northeastern part of China.
 We spent some time near this province years ago in Shenyang and vicinity with several Napa Valley vintners on a Napa Valley focused wine trip.
 The amount of construction and development in cities we had never heard of was mind boggling.
 The state-owned Yatai Group is listed on the Shanghai Stock Exchange and is involved in a number of businesses and operations including building materials and cement manufacturing, real estate and property development, finance and pharmaceuticals.
 The company employs nearly 20,000 people.
+Jinta Vineyards and Winery also owns Hannah Nicole Vineyards and Winery in Brentwood, CA. Refer to our notes at the bottom of this review for more information about that winery.

 After the sale of Quixote, Carl kept a small section of a hillside vineyard (abut 2 acres) for himself located just above the winery and near the small reservoir where he lives; as of our latest update, the grapes from this site are currently being sold to a small wine brand (Covalence) overseen by winemaker Aaron Pott.
-We initially made the introduction to the owners of Covalence with Aaron.
+We made the initial introduction between the owners of Covalence and Aaron.

 Once a vintner, always a vintner – not satisfied with retirement, Carl started another wine project called Como No wines which he operated for several years before ultimately ceasing production.
 And he was one of the founders of the still active Napa Valley based men’s only social group composed, mostly of vintners called the Gastronomic Order of the Nonsensical and Dissipatory (GONADS).

 Total annual production here is small; it has been higher but is currently around 2,000 cases with the focus being on Petite Syrah and Cabernet Sauvignon along with smaller productions of Malbec.
-All varieties for their wines are grown on site including the ubiquitous for Napa Valley Cabernet Sauvignon, of course Petite Sirah and small plantings of Malbec, Cabernet Franc and Petit Verdot.
-The property is 42 acres (located below the dramatic backdrop of the rocky Stags Leap Palisades) of which 27 acres are planted to vines.
+All varieties for their wines are grown on site including the ubiquitous for Napa Valley Cabernet Sauvignon along with Petite Sirah and small sections of Malbec, Cabernet Franc and Petit Verdot.
+The property is 42 acres (located below the dramatic backdrop of the rocky Stags Leap Palisades) of which about 26 acres are planted to vines.
 The grapes are all farmed organically, and no synthetic pesticides or fertilizers are used.
-Quixote does not sell any of their grapes nor do they purchase grapes – all wines are made from estate grown grapes only.
-Fortunately, the property is well served with water including several natural springs are on site which feed the reservoir directly above and behind the winery.
-And several well-regarded winemakers have worked here over the years including Aaron Pott and Philippe Melka.
+Quixote sometimes sells grapes but never purchase grapes – all wines are made from estate grown grapes only.
+Fortunately, the property is well served with water including several natural springs on site which feed the reservoir directly above and behind the winery.
+And several well-regarded winemakers have worked or consulted here over the years including Aaron Pott, Robert Smith (current winemaker) and Philippe Melka.

 Quixote Vineyards is located about 3/4 of a mile drive from the Silverado Trail on a shared private road.
 Several of their neighbors are quite well-known including Shafer Vineyards and Stags’ Leap Wine Cellars.
-All visits are by reservation; guests can choose one of several experiences including a tasting, a tour and a tasting including an overview of the building and the unique history around its design, or a seated tasting paired with small plates prepared by the winery chef.
+All visits are by reservation; guests can choose one of several experiences including a tasting, a tour and a tasting including an overview of the building, the unique history around its design and a walk through the winery and barrel room, or a seated tasting paired with small plates prepared by the winery chef including possibly a taste of something prepared using their Petite Sirah grapes.
+And a unique offering is the S’mores & Cabernet Tasting which includes a four year vertical of Quixote Cabernet Sauvignon.
+All guests with reservations are greeted with a glass of Quixote wine upon arrival, usually their rosé of Petite Sirah (which often sells out early in the year).

-Some of the Quixote labels were designed by Friedensreich (who was also a painter) and these labels are reserved for their premium Quixote wines.
+The Quixote labels were designed by Friedensreich (who was also a painter) and depict an image of his interpretation of the Quixote Winery building; these labels are reserved for their premium Quixote wines.
 The Panza label represents wines which are selectively distributed and may be blends rather than 100% varietal.
 The primary Quixote wines are all 100% varietal, and these are typically only available at the winery or through their website.
-And unlike many area wineries, Quixote advertises and offers older vintages available for sale and may taste visitors on one of these older wines.
+And unlike many area wineries, Quixote offers older vintages available for sale and may taste visitors on some of these library wines.
+In addition, they maintain a limited selection of library large format bottles.

 The first vintage of Quixote was from 1998; David Ramey was the winemaker back then and the wines were made at Rudd Winery as the production area at Quixote was not yet completed.
-Quixote has employed numerous head winemakers over the years including Aaron Pott.
 All wines are bottled unfined and unfiltered.

 Select Wines